MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

 <img src="img\HoleGame_NoLoop.png" alt="circle screenshot"  width="50%" style="max-width: 500px; display: block;margin-left: auto;margin-right: auto; padding: 20px"/>
 <p style="text-align:center"> Hole-Filling Game is completed without forming a loop</p>

-If you are cutting and matching to points between CP1 and KP2 and matching from a hole on the same side to prevent a loop you must do the following:

-1. If the starting hole (H_1) is oriented such that the CutPoint (CP1 in the example) is in the clockwise direction compared to it's previously matched point (KP1 in the example), the resulting hole (H_3) must be oriented such that it's new CutPoint (the point with the blue arrow) is in the counter-clockwise direction from its previously matched point (the point with the yellow arrow).

-2. If the starting hole (H_3) is oriented such that the CutPoint (the point with the blue arrow) is in the counter-clockwise direction compared to it's previously matched point (the point with the yellow arrow), the resulting hole (H_4) must be oriented such that it's new CutPoint (the point with the yellow arrow) is in the clockwise direction from its previously matched point (the point on the right of the yellow X).

-In the above rules, it doesn't really matter which direction is clockwise or counter-clockwise, just that they are opposite directions of traversing the Path.
+So in order to prevent self-loops we need to keep a ordered list of the current state of the two groups, with the current cutPoint at the start of the list, so for example, before we make any cuts we'd have the following two groups:

+    OurGroup: [CP1, 1, 2, 3, KP2]
+    OtherGroup: [KP1, 4, 5, 6, CP2]

+And after making the blue cut we'd have:

+    blue cut's OurGroup: [1, CP1, 2, 3, KP2]
+    blue cut's OtherGroup: [KP1, 4, 5, 6, CP2]

+And after making the yellow cut we'd have:

+    yellow cut's OurGroup: [2, CP1, 1, 3, KP2]
+    yellow cut's OtherGroup: [KP1, 4, 5, 6, CP2]

+We can easily see that as long as our cut is oriented such that the new CutPoint (in yellow that would be Point 2 at index 2 of the blue cut's grouping) is earlier in the list than it's matched neighbor (in yellow that would be Point 3 at index 3 of the blue cut's grouping), then we cannot create a self-loop.

-Ok, so we sort of know how to prevent getting in the looped state, the question then is do the same rules apply for preventing the disconnected state?
+We now know how to prevent getting into the self-looped state, the question then is do the same rules apply for preventing the disconnected state?

 Let's consider the following example:

 <img src="img\HoleGame_Dis_Fixed.png" alt="circle screenshot"  width="50%" style="max-width: 500px; display: block;margin-left: auto;margin-right: auto; padding: 20px"/>
 <p style="text-align:center"> Hole-Filling Game is completed by becoming disconnected and then connected again</p>

 Here we see a perfectly valid solution to the hole cutting game that very well may be the shortest path from CP1 to CP2, but we had to disconnect the path in order to make it!
+After making the move to H_3 the graph would be disconnected, and after making the move to H_4, the graph would be connected again.
 There is no way to rearrange the ordering of H_3 and H_4 so that the path does become disconnected at some point.
-So unlike the loops where the ordering of the cuts means that we don't have to worry about exploring them, we do have to explore the space of disconnected cut matches.
+So unlike the self-loops where the ordering of the cuts means that we don't have to worry about exploring them, we do have to explore the space of disconnected cut matches.

 This means that to arrive any any point there are four possible states: